shimataro/ralu/README.md

     * Gradient is $0$ at $`x=0`$ when $`a=0`$.
     * Gradient is $0$ at $`x= \pm \sqrt{3}`$ when $`a=9`$.
     * It loses its monotonically increasing property when $`a<0`$ or $`a>9`$.

+## Why for DNN?

+### Resistant to vanishing/exploding gradient problems

+It asymptotes to the identity function at $`x \to \pm \infty`$ and the gradient is $1$.

+In other words, it is unlikely to cause a vanishing/exploding gradient.

+### Beneficial for training

+It outputs zero mean values because it is a zero-centred odd function.
+This prevents systematic bias in the activations.

+### Learnable

+It has a parameter so that it can form the best possible shape for each unit or layer.

+### Fast

+It uses only basic arithmetic operations, no exponents or trigonometry.

+Therefore it is fast enough, although not as fast as ReLU.